 But let’s give the reporter the benefit of the doubt.
 In an extemporaneous chat, there isn’t always the luxury of weighing every word.
-Even still, the rest of Landler’s discussion of Israel’s history leaves little doubt about his lopsided take on the Arab-Israeli conflict.
+Still, the rest of Landler’s discussion of Israel’s history leaves little doubt about his lopsided take on the Arab-Israeli conflict.

 A Revisionist History of Palestinian Statelessness

 As noted above, Landler explained that Israel was created on land “also claimed by the Palestinians.”
 So, he continued, “what peacemakers have tried to do is figure out if there’s a way to create a separate homeland, a separate state for the Palestinians, one where they would manage their own affairs, enjoy the benefits of self-rule, but live in peace with their neighbors, the Israelis.”

 Why didn’t that happen?
 Landler points to only one culprit: “This task became more and more difficult over the years,” he said, “because through wars and other conquests, the Israelis began to occupy more and more of the land that would form the basis for a Palestinian state.”